 Do not compare care options with one number

 Elderly care cost in Japan depends on public insurance eligibility, care-need certification, provider type, municipality, housing, medical needs, and private support.
-Families should compare cost categories instead of asking for a single average.
+Families should compare cost categories instead of asking for a single average, but categories become useful only with rough magnitudes attached, so this article includes commonly cited ranges.
+Treat every figure as a starting point that varies by area, income, and facility; always confirm with written fee tables.

-Facility comparison should separate entrance fees, monthly occupancy charges, meals, care service fees, medical-related costs, consumables, optional services, and cancellation or move-out conditions.
-Ask for a written fee table before judging affordability.
+Facility comparison should separate entrance fees, monthly occupancy charges, meals, care service co-payments, medical costs, consumables, optional services, and cancellation or move-out conditions.
+With that structure in mind, the broad ranges families typically encounter:

 Home care has hidden coordination work